Chemical DUI Alcohol and Drug Testing

 - When the procedure was performed by someone not certified to conduct the test;

 - Laboratory error;

 - Variation of alcohol content in urine can greatly vary from person to person;

 - Argue that the estimate does not sufficiently prove intoxication.

 Challenging the tests used during your arrest is a crucial part of your defense in a DUI case.
 Whether this is your first DUI offense, or a subsequent offense, facing criminal prosecution can be frightening and can result in serious consequences including loss of your license, fines, or prison.

 If you have been arrested and charged with DUI in Arizona, do not assume you are guilty.
-The attorneys at the law offices of Shawn B. Hamp have the years of experience needed to fight for your rights.
-We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams and Flagstaff, Arizona.
+The attorneys at The Hamp Law Offices have the years of experience needed to fight for your rights.
+We serve clients in Mohave, Yavapai, La Paz, and Coconino Counties, including the communities of Kingman, Bullhead City, Lake Havasu, Parker, Prescott, Williams, and Flagstaff, Arizona.
 Contact us today for a free consultation.